/ 9 must-do foodie experiences in Japan

-Japan’s food scene is one that stands out in world.
-Its Tokyo capital alone has a mind boggling 234 Michelin-starred restaurants – and we mustn’t forget the amazing street food!
+Japan’s food scene is envied around the world.
+The capital Tokyo alone has a mind-boggling 234 Michelin-starred restaurants—and we mustn’t forget the amazing street food!

-Its traditional cuisine can appear as sublime works of art, prepared with meticulous attention to detail and balanced with rich and delicate flavours using quality and fresh ingredients.
-So, it comes to no surprise that Japan is a gastronome haven full of tantalising food adventures.
-Plus, there are plenty of opportunities to learn cooking secrets from masters to truly immerse yourself in the Japanese culture, which you can experience in our Food Lover's Japan trip.
+Japan's traditional cuisine can appear as sublime works of art, prepared with meticulous attention to detail and balanced with rich and delicate flavours made with quality and fresh ingredients.
+So, it comes as no surprise that Japan is a gastronome haven full of tantalising food adventures.
+Plus, there are plenty of opportunities to learn cooking secrets from masters so you can truly immerse yourself in Japanese culture, when you join us on an adventure in Japan.

 1. Eat the fish you catch in Osaka